mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 ## Divine promises in Gerar

 > <sup>1</sup> Now there was a famine in the land, besides the former famine that was in the days of Abraham.
-And Isaac went to Gerar to Abimelech king of the Philistines. <sup>2</sup> And the LORD appeared to him and said, “Do not go down to Egypt; dwell in the land of which I shall tell you.
+And Isaac went to Gerar to Abimelek king of the Philistines. <sup>2</sup> And the LORD appeared to him and said, “Do not go down to Egypt; dwell in the land of which I shall tell you.
 <sup>3</sup> Sojourn in this land, and I will be with you and will bless you, for to you and to your
 offspring I will give all these lands, and I will establish the oath that I swore to Abraham your